Full Interview with Marialyse Martiney '15, Walt Disney Studios

 What happened after Connecticut College and are you up to now?

 After I graduated I packed up all my stuff and moved out to Los Angeles right away.
 I spent the first month reaching out to past employers and people in my network, and I was also meeting people in the industry to learn about what they do and how the industry works.
-Through that networking I got a job as a temporary Assistant Post Production Coordinator at Sony Pictures Entertainment before getting my current job as Filmmaker Services Coordinator at The Walt Disney Studios.
+Through that networking I got a job as a temporary Assistant Post Production Coordinator at Sony Pictures Entertainment before landing a role The Walt Disney Studios.
+After 2 years of taking care of post productions crews such as Solo: A Star Wars Story, Black Panther, Avengers: Infinity War, and Ralph Breaks the Internet, I moved into Digital Distribution and currently work in Studio Operations as a Digital Operator working exclusively on Disney+ content.

 How did Film Studies at Connecticut College influence you in choosing your field of work?